dfan14051/dfan.me/README.md

 Continuous integration for the site is powered by a simple Sinatra app that responds to a GitHub post-merge webhook.

 Site powered by Jekyll.
 Theme is [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/).

+# Update
+Site is no longer live as I ran out of student Digital Ocean credit.
+## Todo
+Migrate site to GitHub pages